dd32/td-gh-ex/readme.txt

 2. Customize the style of your website by adding a logo, setting your preferred layout, activating the Homepage Sections, changing the fonts and selecting custom colors.

 == Changelog ==
+1.0.4 - November 30, 2019
+Minor update to sub-menu on mobile

 1.0.3 - November 22, 2019
 Update header account section to use WooCommerce templates for better functionality and translations